Written by Support InfoBridge

 Go to User Synchronization Settings

-Click on Manage Invites to start the Office 365 Token Authentication Manager
+Click on Manage Invites to start the Microsoft 365 Token Authentication Manager

 All SuperOffice associates will be shown in the Token Manager.
 Select the users who need to be synchronized.
 By clicking the 'Send invites to selected users' button, an email can be send to the selected users (to the e-mail address specified in SuperOffice, so make sure these are correct!).